IoriBranford/remex/README.md

 It features:

-* A script to extract the autotiles from a RPG Maker 200x chipset.
+* A script to extract all the tile groups from a RPG Maker 200x chipset.
 * An autotile expander.
 It turns the compact autotiles from RPG Maker into readily-usable grids of 48 tiles with all the possible tile configurations.